Guidelines for Judging A&S Competitions

 |Complex, multistep process required to make the item.
 Higher points if all elements of the final product are created by the entrant.||8-10 pts|

 All entries are to receive comments.
 It is important that judges comment with sensitivity, particularly to the experience level of the entrant.
-Comments, in particular any criticism of the work, should be made in an instructive manner.
-Additional resources or further information is always welcome.
+Comments, in particular any criticism of the work, should be constructive.
+Suggestions for additional resources or further information is always welcome.

 Criteria for the Event Champion

 The event champion can be chosen from any entry, regardless of whether the Kingdom category has sufficient entries to run.
 The item must be of a particularly high standard, giving regard to: